act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap.md

 The rule only applies to any HTML or SVG element that is [focusable](#focusable).

-**Note**: This rule is only applies to HTML and SVG.
+**Note**: This rule only applies to HTML and SVG.
 Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ### Expectation